-Joe Warbrick was the captain and undisputed leader of the New Zealand Natives' tour of Britain in 1888-89, the first New Zealand representative rugby team to tour beyond Australia.
+Joe Warbrick was the captain and undisputed leader of the New Zealand Natives' team which toured Britain in 1888-89, the first New Zealand representative rugby team to tour beyond Australia.

 As a boarder at St Stephen's School for Native Boys in South Auckland, Joe acquired not only a good education but developed into a rugby player of enormous talent.
-Playing in bare feet, he could kick drop goals from half-way.
-In 1877, as a 15 year old, he turned out for Ponsonby in the Auckland club competition and soon caught the eye of the Auckland selectors.
+Playing in bare feet, he could kick dropped goals from half-way.
+In 1877, aged 15, he turned out for Ponsonby in the Auckland club competition and soon caught the eye of the Auckland selectors.
 He was selected for the province the same year and remains the youngest player in New Zealand to play first-class rugby.
 He later played for Wellington and Hawke's Bay.

-Warbrick was selected for the first New Zealand representative team to leave these shores in 1884, making his debut against Cumberland County at Sydney in May.
-He is officially acknowledged as the 17th All Black (although the All Black name itself was not officially used until 1905).
-He scored 12 points in his seven matches, all of them from drop goals.
+Warbrick was selected for the first New Zealand representative team to leave these shores in 1884, making his debut against Cumberland County at Parramatta in May.
+Because of his surname he is officially acknowledged as the 17th All Black (although the New Zealand representative team was not known by this name until 1905).
+He played in seven of the eight tour matches, scoring 12 points from three dropped goals.

-Warbrick's short New Zealand career was due largely to the absence of a national body (the New Zealand Rugby Football Union was not formed until 1892).
+Warbrick's New Zealand representative career was short because there was no national body (the New Zealand Rugby Football Union was not formed until 1892).
 The next official tour by a New Zealand team was not until 1893, by which time Warbrick had virtually given up playing.
 Seeking opportunities to play rugby beyond club and provincial level, he took matters into his own hands.
 He was one of the key figures behind the privately organised 1888-89 New Zealand Native football tour to Britain and Australia.

-Starting and finishing with an internal tour against New Zealand provincial teams, with fixtures in Australia and Britain in between, the Natives played a staggering 107 rugby matches (winning 78 0f them) between June 1888 and August 1889.
-For good measure they also played eight games of Australian rules and two soccer matches.
+Starting and finishing with an internal tour against New Zealand provincial teams, with fixtures in Australia and Britain in between, the Natives played a staggering 107 rugby matches (winning 78 of them) between June 1888 and August 1889.
+For good measure they also played nine games of Australian rules and two association football matches.

 Joe Warbrick's contribution was severely hampered by an injury suffered at the start of the tour against Auckland, and he played only 21 matches.
-When the team returned in August 1889 he retired from playing (apart from a brief one-match comeback in 1894).
+When the team returned to New Zealand in August 1889 he retired from playing (apart from a one-match comeback in 1894).

-Although he only played a handful of games for New Zealand, Joe Wabrick's wider contribution to rugby was recognised in 2008 when he was inducted into the IRB Hall of Fame.
+Although he only played a handful of games for New Zealand, Joe Warbrick's wider contribution to rugby was recognised in 2008 when he and the Natives team were inducted into the International Rugby Board’s Hall of Fame.